What is involved in de-unionizing a workplace?

 Having an organized union removed from a workplace is not an easy task, but it is possible as long as the employees take the correct legal steps.
 The first thing to note, however, is that employers cannot force a group of union workers to de-unionize, and that workers who do wish to de-unionize do not need to ask their employers.

-In fact, if an employer assists in any way with removing the union from the workplace, the union has grounds to fight the removal and will most likely win because the employer helped.
+In fact, if an employer assists in any way with how to get rid of a union from a workplace, the union has grounds to fight the removal and will most likely win because the employer helped.

 Employees who wish to de-unionize a workplace should begin by contacting a representative of the National Labor Relations Board (NLRB) and petitioning the representative to conduct an employee ballot.